MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 # Custom Models

 The **Custom Models** page lists workflows that have been created to generate insights based on Azure Machine Learning models.
-Workflows help you to choose the data you want to use, select how insights are generated, and map the results back to your Customer Insights data.
+Workflows help you choose the data you want to use, select what will generate the insights, and map the results back to your Customer Insights data.
+[Read the blog about extending Customer Insights with custom models based on Azure Machine Learning](https://cloudblogs.microsoft.com/dynamics365/it/2019/10/04/extending-dynamics-365-customer-insights-with-azure-ml-based-custom-models/).

-> [!NOTE]
+## Prerequisites

+- To deploy custom models, you need [Azure Machine Learning Enterprise edition](https://azure.microsoft.com/pricing/details/machine-learning/).

-> You'll need to have an Azure Data Lake Storage Gen2 storage account associated with your Azure Studio instance to use this feature.
+- You need an Azure Data Lake Storage Gen2 storage account associated with your Azure Studio instance to use this feature.
 For more information, see [Create an Azure Data Lake Storage Gen2 storage account](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account)

 ## Add a new workflow